 Among Mr. Krueger's proposals is a motion to rename every street in our town Elm Street.
 Elm is a wood I have always deeply admired for its strength and texture, so I initially thought this was a splendid idea.
 However, it has come to my attention that this move may hurt several local businesses.
 We all enjoy the fine food and sophisticated entertainment at the Elm Street Gentlemen's Lounge.
 But if the street change goes into effect, the Lounge will be forced to change its name to avoid confusion about its location.
 Last night, during my weekly visit to the Lounge, I talked to its owner, Scott Kirkpatrick, who called Krueger's plan "an outrage" and said it would force him to raise his cover charge $5 to pay for a new sign.
 I think we can all agree this would be horrible, unless some of the money also went to hiring new dancers and possibly refurbishing the runway.

 According to Mr. Krueger's resume, his only job experience is as a janitor in the boiler room at the Springwood Power Plant.
 I visited the plant recently to inquire about Krueger's work and found the boiler room in truly dismal condition.
 An inch of dust covered everything and all of the lights were either broken or ridiculously dim.
-The boiler was also poorly maintained such that it produced ominous steam clouds that wafted through the room at odd intervals.
+The boiler was also poorly maintained such that it produced ominous steam clouds that wafted through the room.
 The most shocking discovery, though, was the contents of the furnace: inside, I discovered what appeared to be the burnt remains of several children's shoes.
 Clearly, this evidence implicates Krueger in a truly heinous crime, since environmental laws forbid the burning of trash within our town limits.

 For three years, our current mayor, Jeb Hopkins, has overseen construction of the Springwood Aquarium, where people of all ages will go to marvel at the wonders of the deep.
 The aquarium is three months away from completion - yet Mr. Krueger wants to cancel the project.
 Instead, he wants to turn the building into his proposed Krueger Home for At-Risk Children.
 While noble in intent, Krueger's home has several eccentric design features, including a fog maze, a rotating room, and a subterranean dungeon.
 Mr. Krueger assures us that these areas will be purely for the enjoyment of the children.
 But the cost of building them will put our town budget into the red for years to come.
 Not to mention, this still leaves the matter of what to do with the Springwood Aquarium's 2,000-gallon shark tank.
 Mr. Krueger has generously offered to relocate it to his basement, where he will fill it with cow blood and swim around in it, but this hardly reimburses us for its cost.